25 Best & Famous Virtual Museum Tours

 19) The Museum of Flight

-This museum in Seattle is focusing on the aircraft history.
+This museum in Seattle dedicated itself with the history of aircraft.
 Its virtual tour enable us to see the inside of some of the iconic planes.
 In addition, you’ll be able to access the cockpits and interiors of the aircraft as well.
 For those planes that involve in war, you can also observe the gunner position as well.

 Moreover, some brand of the aircrafts are like Antonov, Boeing, Concorde and Douglas.
 There is also the iconic presidential jet plane which is “Air Force One” that is using Boeing VC-137B as well.
 The museum uses Matterport 3D, 360 Photosphere and also WebGL to deliver the virtual tour to us.